neondatabase/serverless/CONFIG.md

 ### `fullResults: boolean`

 When `fullResults` is true, additional metadata is returned alongside the result rows, which are then found in the `rows` property of the return value.
-The metadata matches what's returned by node-postgres:
+The metadata matches what would be returned by node-postgres:

 ```typescript
 import { neon } from '@neondatabase/serverless';